Unraveling Time Series Causality with Granger Methods

 3. Feedback: There is feedback between xx and yy if xx is causal to yy and yy is causal to xx.
 Feedback is only defined for the case of simple causal relations.

-Consider the general linear model Y=Xβ+ε\mathbf{Y} = X \boldsymbol{\beta} + \varepsilon.
+Consider the general linear model Y=Xβ+ε\mathbf{Y} = X \boldsymbol{\beta} + \varepsilon, where Y\mathbf{Y} is the dependent variable, XX is the matrix of explanatory variables, β\boldsymbol{\beta} is the coefficient vector, and ε\varepsilon is the error term.
 In hypothesis testing, we want to know whether certain variables influence the result.
 If, say, the variable x1x_1 does not influence Y\mathbf{Y}, then we must have β1=0\beta_1 = 0.
 So the goal is to test the hypothesis H0:β1=0H_0: \beta_1 = 0 versus H1:β10H_1: \beta_1 \neq 0.
-We will tackle a more general case, where β\beta can be split into two vectors β0\beta_0 and β1\beta_1, and we test if β1\beta_1 is zero.
+We will tackle a more general case, where β\boldsymbol{\beta} can be split into two vectors β0\boldsymbol{\beta}_0 and β1\boldsymbol{\beta}_1, and we test if β1\boldsymbol{\beta}_1 is zero.

 Suppose Xn×p=(X0n×p0X1n×(pp0))\underset{n \times p}{X} = \left(\underset{n \times p_0}{X_0} \underset{n \times\left(p - p_0\right)}{X_1}\right) and β=(β0β1)\boldsymbol{\beta} = \left(\begin{array}{c}\boldsymbol{\beta}_0 \\ \boldsymbol{\beta}_1\end{array}\right), where rank(X)=p\operatorname{rank}(X)= p, rank(X0)=p0\operatorname{rank}\left(X_0\right) = p_0.
 We want to test H0:β1=0H_0: \boldsymbol{\beta}_1 = 0 against H1:β10H_1: \boldsymbol{\beta}_1 \neq 0.
 Under H0H_0, X1β1X_1 \boldsymbol{\beta}_1 vanishes and